estruyf/blog-content/content/posts/2024-03-24-using-dev-proxy-in-your-github-actions-workflow-with-a-macos-runner.md

     echo "Trusting certificate..."
-    sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain dev-proxy-ca.pem
+    sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain dev-proxy-ca.pem echo "Certificate trusted."

+    # Set the system proxy settings (optional)
+    echo "http_proxy=http://127.0.0.1:8000" >> $GITHUB_ENV
+    echo "https_proxy=http://127.0.0.1:8000" >> $GITHUB_ENV

+    # Required to test CURL with the Dev Proxy (optional)
+    echo "SSL_CERT_FILE=$GITHUB_WORKSPACE/dev-proxy-ca.pem" >> $GITHUB_ENV
 ```

-In the first step, we start the Dev Proxy and stop it after 5 seconds.
-We need to stop the Dev Proxy, as we only needed the first run experience to generate the root certificate.

-{{< caption-new "/uploads/2024/03/devproxy-first-experience.webp" "Run Dev Proxy for the first time and stop it after 5 seconds"  "data:image/jpeg;base64,UklGRnoAAABXRUJQVlA4WAoAAAAQAAAACQAABQAAQUxQSCoAAAABJ6CQbQQ4dRRn8/JcRATGCwYBpokhg8Zwg+cv9UNE9H8CdAN4284TwLpWUDggKgAAAFABAJ0BKgoABgABQCYlpAAEAAAA/vzrDsqefh3WHV/YgrmPhAKJeAAAAA==" "900" >}}

-In the second step, we find and trust the certificate using the `security add-trusted-cert` command.
 This script is similar to the [trust-cert.sh](https://github.com/microsoft/dev-proxy/blob/main/dev-proxy/trust-cert.sh) script, but instead of adding it to the login keychain, we add it to the system keychain.

+Add the end of the script there are three exports which are all optional.

+- The `http_proxy` and `https_proxy` environment variables are used to set the system proxy settings.
+- The `SSL_CERT_FILE` environment variable is required on macOS to make the `curl` commands work with the Dev Proxy.

-{{< caption-new "/uploads/2024/03/devproxy-trust-certificate.webp" "Trust the self-signed certificate on the macOS runner"  "data:image/jpeg;base64,UklGRmYAAABXRUJQVlA4WAoAAAAQAAAACQAABQAAQUxQSB0AAAABFyAQSPJnHGWQiAgHwmyjfQe484c5iIj+J7dccgBWUDggIgAAADABAJ0BKgoABgABQCYlpAADcAD+/MXLjmNbynES3sBMAAA=" "900" >}}
+{{< caption-new "/uploads/2024/03/devproxy-trust-certificate.webp" "Trust the self-signed certificate on the macOS runner"  "data:image/jpeg;base64,UklGRlYAAABXRUJQVlA4WAoAAAAQAAAACQAAAQAAQUxQSA0AAAABD3Bx8oiIsAIR/Q8FAFZQOCAiAAAAsAEAnQEqCgACAAFAJiWcAnQBDvbEyAD+/uSR3Uvp2shmAA==" "900" >}}

 ## The complete GitHub Actions workflow